ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 Key benefits:
 - Decentralized authentication
-- Integration with Frequency’s Account Service
+- Integration with the identity system on Frequency
 - Support for multiple credentials (e.g., email, phone)
 - Secure and fast user onboarding